Don’t Miss the Opening of Unity Park!

 About Unity Park

-The City of Richmond was awarded a $5 million State of California Parks Department grant to “create a ‘Unity Park’ on sections of the Lillie Mae Jones Greenway where organizational and neighborhood volunteer efforts had already begun.”
+The City of Richmond was awarded a $5 million State of California Parks Department grant to “create a ‘Unity Park’ on sections of the Lillie Mae Jones Trail at the Richmond Greenway where organizational and neighborhood volunteer efforts had already begun.”
 FORG hired 57 members of the Richmond Greenway community with funds from the grant to join 5 focused design teams.
 One of those design teams, the Arts & Amenities, was responsible for coming up with the themes for the Unity Park Plaza murals.